SoleilUmwiza92/SoleilUmwiza92/README.md

 - Database: MongoDb

-3. **Detecting phishing email**: Built an AI model to detect if an email is phishing or not
+**3. Detecting phishing email**: Built an AI model to detect if an email is phishing or not
 - Languages and technology: Python, Jupyter Notebook.
 - Algorithms: KNN, Random forest classifier and NLP.

-4. **Image Prediction**: Predicts the objects that are in the image
+**4. Image Prediction**: Predicts the objects that are in the image

 - Languages and technology: Python, Jupyter Notebook.
 - Algorithms: Multi Output Classifier with LogisticRegression